BetRivers Promo Code for March - Up to $500 Bet Insurance With No Code Needed

 This first bet insurance structure is easy for new users to understand and use with a small minimum deposit of $10 required for 21+ first-time customers of the BetRivers sportsbook.

-If you’re looking for an exciting game to bet on tonight, the Michigan State Spartans vs. Michigan Wolverines might fit the bill.
-I personally like their SGP special of Michigan ML + Over 150.5 (Including OT) at +125 odds.
+If you’re looking for an exciting game to bet on tonight, the Denver Nuggets vs. Oklahoma City Thunder might fit the bill.
+I personally like their SGP special of N. Jokic for 30+ Points, 12+ Rebounds and Nuggets +6.5 at +350 odds.

 - BETRIVERS SPORTSBOOK (MI)